sqrew/tunes/book/src/experimental/gpu_fft.md

 - ✅ **Comprehensive validation** suite across multiple FFT sizes
 - ✅ **Full forward/inverse FFT** support

 The implementation is mathematically correct and well-tested.
-It just isn't faster.
+It just isn't faster for this use-case.

 ---